twilio-labs/function-templates/frontline-quickstart/README.md

 # Frontline Serverless Quickstart

+***NOTE: Effective February 9, 2023***, Twilio Frontline is limited to existing Frontline accounts only.
+New and existing Twilio customers without previous access to Frontline will not be able to get Frontline through Twilio's Console nor access developer documentation.
+For more information, please check out the Twilio [Frontline](https://support.twilio.com/hc/en-us/articles/12427869273627-Twilio-Frontline-Limitation-of-New-Sales-Notice-and-Information) Support documentation.

 ## What is this?
 This is the code that we use for the [Frontline Serverless Quickstart](https://www.twilio.com/docs/frontline/serverless-quickstart).
 It's intended to be deployed to [Twilio Functions](https://www.twilio.com/docs/runtime/functions), whereit ceates one function for each callback needed to setup Frontline features.